Recognition of autism in homelessness services and related adaptations to support

 Decorative banner

-This session will be delivered by Dr Victoria Milner, a final year trainee Clinical Psychologist on the Oxford Doctorate of Clinical Psychology (DClinPsy).
+This session was delivered by Dr Victoria Milner, a final year trainee Clinical Psychologist on the Oxford Doctorate of Clinical Psychology (DClinPsy).

 Presenters: